benedictjones/EiM_MaterialProxy/README.md

 Normal installation time will be around 5 minutes (depending on upload/download speed).

 ### Step 1 - Packages
-To run the model/code in this repository please set up the correct environment in one of two ways:
+To run the model/code in this repository please install the correct modules in one of two ways:

 1. Install these packages (a full list of dependences is given in dependences.txt):
     - PySpice (must be a pip install)